 Conclusion

-A break statement exits a for loop or a while loop and after that we can use continue to go through with the other code except the loop which has terminated.
+Ans.
+A break statement exits a for loop or a while loop and after that we can use continue to go through with the other code except for the loop which has terminated.

+Ans.
 A node is a collection of two parts.
-One is data part which stores the value and the other part which stores the link to the next node.
+One is the data part which stores the value and the other part which stores the link to the next node.

-As head in a linked list is the reference to the first node.
-So, the head is not considered as a node.
+Ans.
+A head in a linked list is the reference to the first node.
+So, the head is not considered a node.

-It is the representation of a node which consists the first part as the data and next part as the pointer, which stores the address of next node.
+Ans.** It is the representation of a node that consists of the first part as the data and the next part as the pointer, which stores the address of the next node.